The mediocre teacher tells.

 William A. Ward

 Sally began dancing at the age of four and has learnt many styles including contemporary, jazz, tap, Latin American, modern, character and of course ballet.
 She studied the Ceccetti Method of ballet before moving over to Beth Baudistel's studio.
 Subsequently, Sally went on to be examined in the Royal Academy of Dancing syllabus up to major's level.
 Sally then travelled to Melbourne to the Australian Conservatoire of Ballet to complete her teacher training in the Vagaonova Method of classical ballet.
 She has also completed her teacher training in the Living Dance Ballet, Jazz and Contemporary Syllabus.
 In May 2017 Sally completed her study in Dance Teaching and Management and became an Affiliate teacher with the Australian Teachers of Dance.
 In August 2017 Sally completed further examinations with the ATOD to become an Associate.
 In February 2018 Sally trained at the Qld Ballet with Parkinsons Australia to begin her pilot Dance for Parkinsons classes in Toowoomba.
 In April 2018 Sally became an accredited Acrobatic Arts teacher.
+In 2019 she also completed her TAE so that she can facilitate students doing their Cert II and Cert III nationally recognised qualification through the studio.
 Sally has been teaching dance since 1995 when she opened and operated a ballet school part time whilst still a student herself!
 Sally also holds a Working With Children Blue Card and a current First Aid Certificate.

 Grace started her classical ballet training in Toowoomba in